Easy Ideas for Creating a Simple Fall Tablescape

 As the weather begins to cool off, it’s the perfect time for hosting dinner parties outdoors.

-The first step was a table runner.
-I used a piece of gauzy cheesecloth.
+The first step was a table runner and I used a piece of gauzy cheesecloth.

 It was placed very casually in the center of the table and an old carpenter’s box I have was my centerpiece focal point.